nevarsin/nevarsin.github.io/_posts/2019-12-03-raspberry-router..markdown

 Additionally: most of the software on board of routers is limited when it comes to run your stuff and, on the other hand, portable 4G routers have really crappy WiFi.

 What I needed was:
-- a decent WiFi AP
+- a decent WiFi AP (I wanted an home-wide wifi)
 - a 4G modem of sort
 - an actual router